voltrb/docs/en/docs/volt_time.md

 require lib/volt/helpers/time
 ```

+Almost all methods that are available in Time call be called on VoltTime.

 The benefits of using VoltTime over the standard ruby Time class are:

 * VoltTime always holds the time in the UTC timezone so that there is no need for conversions between timezone when using VoltTime